tedtieken/django-project-skel/README.md

 This is '''work in progress''' starting template for Django 1.4 projects.

-## Features ##
+## Skel Template Features ##

-* NOT YET REVIEWED FOR ACCURACY IN TEDTIEKEN VERSION
+* Logical default file tree
-* Global assets, web, templates and fixtures directory.
+* - Global assets, fixtures, applib directory.
+* - Project template and misc directories by default
-* Collects static and media into public/{static,media} respectively.
+* - Collects static and media into assets/{static-destination,media} respectively.

-* Django admin activated by default.
+* Deployment best practices by default
-* Django timezone setting changed to UTC for sanity.
-* HTML 5 base template with simple 404 and 500 error templates.
-* Discourages storing credentials and secrets in the repository.
-* Encourages the use of developer/machine specific `settings.py` file.
-* Encourages the use of virtualenv and virtualenvwrapper.
+* - Encourages the use of virtualenv and virtualenvwrapper.
-* Encourages the use of pip and `requirements.txt`.
+* - Encourages the use of pip and `requirements.txt`.
-* Encourages the use of git.
+* - Encourages the use of git.
-* Includes a .gitignore for the usual junk.
+* - Includes a .gitignore for the usual junk.

+* Sane settings.py configurations by default
+* - Timezone set to UTC.
+* - Discourages storing credentials and secrets in the repository.
+* - Encourages storing credentials and secrets in environment variables
+* - Uses env['DJANGO_ENV'] to configure settings for each environment ['PRODUCTION', 'TEST', 'DEV']
+*   in a single settings.py file that gets stored in repo
+* - Tolerates the use of `local_settings.py` file, by default only in DEV.

+* Encourages simple separation of apps by type:
+* - Unmodified 3rd party apps installed to virtualenv site-packages
+* - Modified 3rd party apps placed in applib/ directory, applib/ added to path
+* - Apps specific to project to be created in project_name/{app_name} directory

+* Ready for Heroku Deployment
+* - Includes Procfile, using gunicorn
+* - Includes storages, s3_folder_storage (allows separate directories for media and static)
+* - Setup to use sendgrid for email delivery

+* Common settings already active
+* - Django admin activated by default.
+* - allauth
+* - south
+* - django-storages for static/media on s3
+* - django-folder-storages to keep static/media in separate silos
+*

+* Simple 404 and 500 error templates.
+* Instructions to download a bootstrap driven base.html
 * Automatically builds a README with installation notes.

-## How to use this template to create your project ##
+## Recipies/Scripts to create project ##

 * https://gist.github.com/3266518
 * Run the following one of the following commands, specifying your project name: